Radwan-Albahrani/Java-OOP-Project/OOP 2/README.md

 # Java Project

+The aim of this project is to create a Student Information System (SIS) using Java.
+The primary audience/user(s) of this system will be:

+1. Admin
+2. Instructors
+3. Students

+## Step 1: Setting up the database

+- Open MySQL Workbench
+- Make a server connection with the following credentials:
+  - Hostname: localhost
+  - Port: 3306
+  - Username: root
+  - Password: root
+- Go to src/main/resources/Database and open the file called "create_database.sql"
+- Copy the contents of the file
+- Open a new query tab in MySQL Workbench
+- Paste the contents of the file into the query tab
+- Run all the queries in the file

+## Step 2: Running the program

+### NetBeans

 To Run the program.
 Make sure you have NetBeans installed on your computer, then do the following:

 - Open NetBeans